towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

 ```

-`add_1()` is an operator that register to `towhee` with a decorator.
+`add_1()` is an operator that registers to `towhee` with a decorator.
 We can invoke the operator as simple as calling a method of `DataCollection`. `DataCollection` will dispatch missing function calls to the operators.

 Such call dispatch makes the code easy to read.
 Here is an example that compares the code using and not using call dispatch